Network Security Analyst Salary

 Popular Skills for Network Security Analyst

-Survey results imply that Network Security Analysts put a diverse skill set to use.
-Most notably, skills in Security Policies and Procedures, Switches & Firewall Installation and Administration, Cisco Networking, and Network Security Management are correlated to pay that is above average, with boosts between 4 percent and 8 percent.
-Skills that seem to negatively impact pay include Security Testing and Auditing.
-The majority of those who know IT Security & Infrastructure also know Network Security Management and Cisco Networking.
+Survey results suggest that Network Security Analysts put a wide range of professional skills to use.
+Most notably, skills in Security Policies and Procedures, Security Intrusion Detection, Switches & Firewall Installation and Administration, and Network Security Management are correlated to pay that is above average, with boosts between 5 percent and 9 percent.
+Skills that pay less than market rate include Network Management / Administration.
+It is often found that people who know IT Security & Infrastructure are also skilled in Network Security Management and Cisco Networking.

 Pay by Experience Level for Network Security Analyst